Best payment plans for real estate projects in

 Key Benefits

-are directly linked to construction progress, reducing concerns about delays or
+Payments are directly linked to construction progress, reducing concerns about

-Accountability for Developers – Since revenue depends on hitting milestones, developers are
+Developers – Since revenue depends on hitting milestones, developers

 Particularly appealing to cautious investors and overseas Pakistanis who prefer